 You’ve probably heard that Facebook ads are great for small business marketing.

-As you look for new ways to market your small business, you’ve probably come across consultants, marketing experts, and content arguing that Facebook ads are a must-have for your marketing mix.
+As you look for new ways to market your small business, you’ve probably come across consultants, marketing experts, and content arguing that Facebook ads are a must-have for your marketing campaign.

 If you spend a lot of time on Facebook, you may have even been served some Facebook ads—about Facebook ads.

-Facebook ads are a powerful marketing tool for small business owners, in part because of this kind of targeting.
-What kind of background information do you need before you get started with Facebook ads?
+Facebook ads are a powerful content marketing tool for small business owners, in part because of this kind of targeting.
+What kind of demographic information do you need before you get started with Facebook ads?

 Why are Facebook ads effective for small business?